amarzbar/tarjuman-ai/README.md

 # React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+# Tarjum

+Tarjum is the front end for an Arabic and English audio to text converter, currently built in React and to be expanded using the Google Cloud Platform.
+This project aims to provide a seamless experience for converting audio files into text using modern web technologies.

+## Features

+- **React**: A JavaScript library for building user interfaces.
+- **Google Cloud Platform**: Integration with GCP services for audio processing and text conversion.
+- **Vite**: Fast and modern build tool that provides an excellent development experience.
+- **HMR**: Hot Module Replacement for instant feedback during development.
+- **ESLint**: Linting tool to ensure code quality and consistency.

+## Available Plugins

-Currently, two official plugins are available:
+Currently, two official plugins are available for integrating React with Vite:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
+- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md): Uses [Babel](https://babeljs.io/) for Fast Refresh.
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc): Uses [SWC](https://swc.rs/) for Fast Refresh.

-## Expanding the ESLint configuration
+## Expanding the ESLint Configuration

-If you are developing a production application, we recommend updating the configuration to enable type aware lint rules:
+If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules:

 - Configure the top-level `parserOptions` property like this: